The choir in Liverpool Cathedral with Ken Dodd, September 2008

 The Parish Church of St. Anne's, Stanley has had a church choir since at least 1883, when our records begin.
 Over the years it has not only fulfilled its function of leading the worship here at St. Anne's, but has also received acclaim throughout the Diocese.
 It has been maintained by countless dedicated people over the years and now has over 30 members.

-The choir has completed two concert tours abroad in Czech Republic with Komorni youth orchestra, one in 2004 and one in 2007.
-We have sung in Liverpool cathedral in 2005, 2006 and 2008 and since 2007, we have sung for the Hillsborough memorial service at Anfield, performing in front of 5000 people each time.
+The choir has completed three concert tours abroad in Czech Republic with Komorni youth orchestra, one in 2004, one in 2007 and one in 2015.
+We have sung in Liverpool cathedral in 2005, 2006 and 2008 and have sung for the Hillsborough memorial service at Anfield between 2007 and 2009, performing in front of 5000 people each time.

 The choir rehearses on Wednesday evenings from 6.30pm to 7.30pm with the top line, then until 8.30pm with the full choir.
 On Thursdays we have choir club and this time is used for playing games, completing tests on the RSCM award scheme and a short rehearsal.
-The choir sing at the morning service every Sunday and sing Evensong occasionally.
+The choir sing at the morning service every Sunday.
 We enjoy a good social life too, with holidays and trips out.